Hungry Fresh Graduate? How To Nail Your First Corporate Job

 We’ve all heard about how tough the job market can be for new graduates, but with the right approach, a good amount of gumption and a little bit of luck, you can find yourself with a great job right out of college.

-If you’re unsure of just how to tackle your first job search in that big, scary place we call the “real world,” here are some tips on how to land your first corporate job!
+If you’re unsure of just how to tackle your first job search in that big, scary place we call the “real world,” here are some tips on how to land your first corporate job, including creating an online resume website that helps you stand out from the crowd.

 Knowing exactly what kind of position you want to snag will go a long way in helping you find the right match.
 After all, when it comes to getting a job, it’s important to remember that it’s not only about the company liking you; the feeling should be mutual!
 Since you spend 8-12 hours a day at work, it’s important to find yourself in an environment that you enjoy spending time in.

 To determine what kind of job you want, grab a pen and paper and make a list of your strengths and skills.
 Then, write down the types of tasks you are good at, and which ones you dislike.
-In addition to helping you find the right company to go after, these lists will come in handy down the line since many employers ask these questions in an interview.
+In addition to helping you find the right company to go after, these lists will help you figure out how to write your resume and will also come in handy down the line since many employers ask these questions in an interview.

 If you are not on LinkedIn already, then stop reading this post and open your account.
 We promise, we’ll wait right here while you do it…

 All set?
 Now later on today, beef up your profile with details about your experience and skills.
-Add connections like crazy.
+Make sure you adapt your style and descriptions to the companies you’ve worked with.
+For example, content writing interview tips wouldn’t necessarily apply to yoga instructors.
+Furthermore, add connections like crazy.
 Log in regularly and join groups related to your skills and interests.
 Write posts and comment on what others are saying.
 (And for Pete‘s sake, please don’t make any spelling mistakes!).
 Recruiters and companies are constantly scanning LinkedIn for potential new hires.
 Plus, you never know which one of your contacts might have an in at an amazing company.

 Once you’ve thought about the kind of job you want, start researching companies in your field.
 When you find one that looks just right, take the time to learn about their culture, founders and key staff members.
 Find articles about them and scour their website from A to Z. Then, use LinkedIn and other social networks to find out if you have any connection to the company.
 Finally, if the company has a product you can use, try it out!
 Knowing the product inside and out can help you understand your potential added value for the company and will also give you a leg up in the interview.